AlexXu777/INDE577_Machine_Learning_2025_Rice_University/Supervised Machine Learning/Gradient_boosting/README.md

 ## 📚 Overview

 **Gradient Boosting** is a powerful ensemble learning technique based on boosting.
 It is widely used for both classification and regression tasks in supervised learning.
-Gradient Boosting works by combining multiple weak learners (typically decision trees) in a stage-wise fashion to form a strong learner.
+Gradient Boosting works by combining multiple weak learners in a stage-wise fashion to form a strong learner.

 ![Perceptron Diagram](./Gradient_boosting.jpg)